 The Beats Powerbeats Pro is the closest thing to sporty AirPods that you’re going to get from Apple, at least for the time being.
 Many series hallmarks remain intact, including the secure ear-hook design, energetic sound, which is more balanced this time around, and the signature B logo that doubles as a multifunctional button.
 Speaking of buttons, this was one of the first models in the category to introduce on-board volume controls via rockers atop each bud.
 You’re also receiving some of the same performance perks as the AirPods Pro, thanks to the H1 chip, which gives you 50% more talk time, audio sharing capabilities with other Apple/Beats headphones, “Hey Siri” wake-word activation, and much more.
 IPX4 certification for water resistance comes part of the package as well.

 If there’s any real complaint, it is the large and heavy charging case.
-Will it completely throw you off track or weigh you down during 5K runs?
+Will it completely throw you off track or weigh you down while you're on a run?
 No. Is it uncomfortable to carry around?
-Oftentimes yes.
+At times, yes.

 Read our full Beats Powerbeats Pro review.(opens in new tab)

 The AirPods Pro is one of the best workout headphones, especially if you own an iPhone.
 The sweat and water resistance adds an extra layer of protection that the regular AirPdos lack.
 The included ear tips also make a big difference for comfort and sound quality, maintaining a secure, relaxed fit and improving clarity by sealing out ambient noise.